Quantum-Optics-LKB/PhaseUtils/paper/paper.md

 # Authors contribution

-T.A wrote the original code and is the main maintainer, Myrann Baker-Rasooli
+T.A wrote the original code and is the main maintainer, Myrann Baker-Rasooli has contributed on the vortex detection and classification routines.

 # References